 Holiday sobriety is always a challenge.
-It's officially the holiday season, and we're racing straight towards Hanukkah, Christmas, Kwanza.
-There will be parties family gatherings, office parties, New Year's night's whatever, and so on.
-Over the years, we've done a lot of tip guides for how to stay safe when you're sober and confronted with Winter's tempting delights, and here's another one because you can never have too many reminders on the sobriety basics.
+Especially for holidays like St. Patrick's Day where drinking is ingrained into the holiday festivities.
+Over the years, we've done a lot of tip guides for how to stay safe when you're sober and confronted with holiday tempting delights, and here's another one because you can never have too many reminders on the sobriety basics.

 Holiday Sobriety Needs A Boost

 Your holiday sobriety needs support.
-Unless you are the only person on earth with a totally sane, sober family and friends, you will be confronted with things like:
+Unless you are the only person on earth with a totally sane, sober family and a sober group of friends, you will be confronted with things like:

-- People enjoying alcoholic drinks (or gingerbread) that you once loved as well.
+- People enjoying alcoholic drinks that you once loved.

 And more fun stuff like that.